Mobsters poster

 The inciting incident occurs at 12 minutes when Masseria humiliates and threatens Lucky and his crew, forcing them to pay tribute.
 Lucky realizes they'll never rise under the old bosses' system—they need to break free or be crushed..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Lucky makes the active choice to ally with Faranzano to eliminate Masseria.
+This reveals the protagonist's commitment to Lucky makes the active choice to ally with Faranzano to eliminate Masseria.
 They execute the hit themselves, crossing the line into major organized crime.
 There's no going back to being street hustlers., moving from reaction to action.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Bugsy's recklessness leads to catastrophic consequences.
 A friend is killed, and the crew faces potential destruction from both law enforcement and rival mobsters.
-Lucky realizes the violence and paranoia are consuming everything they built., shows the protagonist at their lowest point.
+Lucky realizes the violence and paranoia are consuming everything they built., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis: Lucky realizes they must organize all the families into a commission to prevent endless war.
 He combines Meyer's business acumen with his own street ruthlessness to propose a new structure—the modern mafia., demonstrating the transformation achieved throughout the journey.